Plan of Study

 - Lessons on the Arabic Language

-A popular series of books used to teach traditional and Qur’anic Arabic.
+A popular series of books used to teach Modern Standard Arabic (MSA) and Qur’anic (Classical) Arabic.
 It was originally devised and taught at the Islamic University of Madinah.

 A study of two books compromising two fundamental parts of understanding the Arabic language, naḥw (syntax) and sarf (morphology).

 Students will be trained to converse in the Arabic language through practical implementation and the use of various supplementary materials.

 Stories of the Prophets in the Arabic language, written in a manner in which students of Arabic can conveniently learn the Prophetic stories and the Arabic language simultaneously.

 A brief book of hadith organized by Arabic grammatical structure, making it convenient for a student of knowledge to incorporate Arabic grammar whilst studying Hadith.